 - Swimmers must swim the course as instructed in the safety-briefing.
 Failure to do this will result in disqualification

 - Each swimmer must wear the cap provided in the swim pack.
 If more than one swim cap is being worn, the event cap must be worn on the outside.

 - No swimmer shall be permitted to use or wear any device which may be an aid to their speed, endurance or buoyancy (with the exception of a wetsuit) except in the 500m where soft flipper and/or pull buoys maybe be worn.
-Goggles, event swim cap, nose clip and earplugs may be used.
+Goggles, event swim cap, nose clip and earplugs may be used in all events.

 - Swim Paddles or flipper/fins are not permitted to be used